keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

   - Life Updates
 ---

-I recently took a [six-month sabbatical from freelancing](/goodbye-freelancing/) to ease some underlying anxiety and stress I've been experiencing in my life.
-This was *desperately* needed and I greatly enjoyed having some time to decompress and reflect.
+I recently took a [six-month sabbatical from freelancing](/goodbye-freelancing/) to ease some underlying anxiety and stress I've been experiencing.
+Taking some time off helped me decompress and reflect after being on the grind.

-I've actually been back to work since February.
-My new client project is keeping me pretty busy, though not so busy that I couldn't get this published sooner.
-Writing life updates always takes longer than expected, it seems.
+I've been working since February and the client project is keeping me pretty busy.
+Not so busy that I couldn't get this published sooner, but oh well.
+My life updates are generally not-so-timely.

 Alright, let's get into what I've been up to and where I'm headed.